 The right angle speedometer gear under the dashboard is a known weak link in the Pre-HE's speedometer cabling system.
 To further complicate this problem, this part is no longer available from Jaguar.
 When this part failed I decided to eliminate it.
 Below is a picture of the two speedometer right angle drives used on the pre-HE's XJ-S.

 I started the project by removing the steering wheel and dashboard.
-Be careful when withdrawing the dashboard that the printed circuit board clears the attachment points. (red arrow)
+Be careful when withdrawing the dashboard that the printed circuit board clears the attachment points. (yellow arrow second photograph below).

 First problem became apparent.
 In order to eliminate the speedometer right angle, I wanted to route the speedometer cable from the transmission, through the engine compartment and straight into the back of the speedometer.
 As the photograph below shows, there is just no room to bring the cable in on the left side behind the dashboard.
-The only place to enter from the engine compartment was on the right side (screwdriver-red arrow in photograph below)
+The only place to enter from the engine compartment was on the right side at the screwdriver location. (green arrow photograph below).

 This would be unacceptable.
 Not only is the cable too short, bringing the cable in at this location would require double 90 degree bends to connect to the rear of the speedometer.
 This would eliminate the right angle, but create another problem in potential binding of the cable.